AScozzari/W3suitever1/replit.md

   - 3 UI patterns (forms, search, actions)
   - 3 custom React hooks
   - Complete shadcn/ui component library (31 components)

+## Database Schema Import Reference
+**ALWAYS import from the correct schema location:**
+- Schema files are located in `apps/backend/api/src/db/schema/`
+- Use TypeScript path aliases like `@/db/schema/w3suite` or direct imports
+- NEVER create or reference a shared/ folder - it does not exist in this project

 # External Dependencies